BlueNexus6674/DTCS/README.md

 - ROS Noetic
 - ROS2 Foxy

-Authored by LW, Undergraduate of Mechatronic Engineering at Lancaster University for the dissertation titled:
+Authored by LW, Student Undergraduate of Mechatronic Engineering at Lancaster University for the dissertation titled:

 ```Developing and Implementing a Digital Twin Control System (DTCS) for a UR5 utilising ROS and Nvidia ISaac SIM```